-Teenage referees should be at least 11 years old and have played soccer before.
-They can serve as a Center Referee for games with players at least two years younger than they are, or be an Assistant Referee up to their own division level.
+Youth referees must meet the age requirements listed above.
+They can serve as a Center Referee for games with players at least two years younger than they are, or be an Assistant Referee up to their own age level.
 Note that service credits are earned both for refereeing as well as the hours spent in the training classes.
 Teens will need to referee at least two games to get credit for classes.

 For a Schedule of games league-wide, click here.

 For the Calendar where course dates are listed, click here.

 For more information or for help getting involved, please contact John Drayton, Teen Referee Program Director.

 Instructions for Teens to Sign Up as a Referee

 Part 1: Register as a Volunteer with AYSO

 - Register as a volunteer on the national AYSO website and complete the volunteer form.
 The site is found at eyso.org.

 Part 2: Register as a Teen Referee with West Side Soccer League

 - Go to "Log In" found in the upper right of the WSSL home page.